-Jade Miller and Shelley West, Central City Lodge (CCL)
+Jade Miller and Shelley West Central City Lodge, Providence Living

-Long-term care facilities have begun to see increased usage of substances amongst older adults and this trend is expected to continue!
-At Central City Lodge (CCL) we have a small number of residents who actively use substances, and our approach is the same with everyone.
-We approach all residents with tolerance and understanding while remaining mindful of what is reasonable in every situation that arises.
+Long-term care (LTC) homes are increasingly supporting people who are living in LTC and who are using substances.
+This trend is expected to continue.

+Central City Lodge (CCL) is located on the Downtown Eastside of Vancouver and has been home to various Residents who actively use substances.
+This poster describes our approach-underpinned by respect, harm-reduction, and non-judgement.
 Each resident has their own life story; using substances is only one aspect of who they are and often reflects a reasonable response to their unique life experiences.

-By respecting residents' choices, health care members can work collaboratively with residents who use substances while establishing reasonable boundaries and supporting harm reduction strategies.
-With the aid of a case study, we can follow a resident at CCL and learn about specific substances, the effects of using and strategies staff use to mitigate risks and support the overall well-being of all residents in a long-term care setting.
+By respecting residents' choices, health care members can work collaboratively and productively with residents who use substances while establishing reasonable boundaries and supporting harm-reduction strategies.

+With the aid of a case study, we present a complex resident story to share our learnings about specific substances, the effects of using substances, and strategies staff use to mitigate risks and support the overall well-being of all residents in a LTC setting.